projectsveltos/sveltos/docs/addons/raw_yaml.md

 ### Example: Create a ConfigMap

-The YAML definition below exemplifies a ConfigMap that holds multiple resources[^2].
-When a ClusterProfile instance references the ConfigMap, a `Namespace` and a `Deployment` instance are automatically deployed in any managed cluster that adheres to the ClusterProfile *clusterSelector*.
+The YAML definition below exemplifies a `ConfigMap` that holds multiple resources[^2].
+When a ClusterProfile instance references the `ConfigMap`, a `Namespace` and a `Deployment` instance are automatically deployed in any managed cluster that adheres to the ClusterProfile *clusterSelector*.

 !!! example "Example - Resources Definition"
     ```yaml